One problem that all breastfeeding moms experience at one time or another is not producing enough milk.

-Maybe your baby is a little older and you pump so you can store the milk for baby to have while your at work, away on a trip or, goodness… taking a night off to enjoy yourself!
+Maybe your baby is a little older and you pump so you can store the milk for baby to have while you’re at work, away on a trip, or taking a night off to enjoy yourself!
 Whatever the reason, sometimes you need to increase your supply so you can store more milk for when you are away from your little one.

 Whatever the reason for needing to increase your milk supply the stress of the situation only makes matters worse!

 Here’s a quick guide on how to increase your milk supply fast!
 Using these tips I doubled my milk supply in just 1 or 2 days.
 The relief of finally being about to make enough milk to keep my baby happy was immense!

 If you would like more help with breastfeeding, why not check out Milkology’s amazing Ultimate Breatfeeding Class!